Team-ALGO2/ALGO2/README.md

     - Advanced GUI Control - TODO

 ## License
 This project is licenced under the GNU public license.
-If you crazy enough to use this in your project, please notify us so we can give you better code!
+If you are crazy enough to use this in your project, please notify us so we can give you better code!
 (And also we can feel better about ourselves)

 ## Security Warning!
 This project is in no way safe.
-All uses of this code is "AS IS" WITHOUT WARRANTY.
-This project was quickly hacked together as a final project.
+All uses of this code is provided "AS IS" WITHOUT WARRANTY.
+(See license for more detail) This project was quickly hacked together as a final project.
 Even though we are aware there are many security issues with our software, feel free to message us about them.